celalcakiroglu/tsc/DOE.rst

    Strain profile of the first full scale specimen.

-In Test 1 strain gauge data was available throughout the test.
+In Test 1 strain gauge data was available throughout the test ( :ref:`Axial strain gauges bottom side 1<Axial0ATest1>`).
 However this time instead of the gauge in the middle, the gauge 2 OD away from the end plate is used in the plots( :ref:`strain profile 1<firstStrainProfile>`).
 The reason for this was the erroneous measurements of the middle gauge.
 In  :ref:`strain profile 1<firstStrainProfile>`, the profile of each frame is plotted by joining strain at three different points on the pipe surface.
 The point denoted by **Remote** is where the strain is obtained from the edge of the DIC area of interest close to the end plate.
 The point denoted by **Gauge** is where the strain is measured using an axial strain gauge located in the mid-length of the bottom side of the girth weld.
 The point denoted by **Crack** is where the strain is obtained from the edge of the DIC area of interest around the flaw.

 .. container:: clearer